marpple/rune/docs/api/event.md

 ): this;
 ```

-The View class and the Enable class provide extended methods for `addEventListener`.
-When you use `view.addEventListener()`, the provided function is registered and executed with `this` bound to the `view` when the event occurs.
-All other behaviors are consistent with the Web API's `addEventListener`. ([Tutorial - Handling Events](/tutorial/event.html))
+The View and Enable classes provide an extended `addEventListener` method. `view.addEventListener()` registers a function and executes it bound to `this` as `view` when an event occurs.
+All other behaviors are identical to the Web API’s `addEventListener`. ([Tutorial - Handling Events](/tutorial/event.html))

 ## removeEventListener()